FlowFuse/website/src/blog/2024/08/opc-ua-to-mqtt-with-node-red.md

 <!-- more -->

-In this guide, we’ll explore how to use Node-RED to bridge OPC UA data to MQTT.
-We’ll walk you through easy steps to integrate these technologies, helping you streamline your data flow and enhance real-time monitoring.
-Whether you're looking to update your data handling or improve communication across systems, this tutorial offers a straightforward solution to modernize your setup.
-Join us to simplify your data integration and enhance your IoT operations.
+In this guide, we'll demonstrate how to use Node-RED to bridge OPC UA data to MQTT.
+This integration will streamline your data flow and enhance real-time monitoring, helping you modernize your setup and improve communication between systems.

 ### Why Bridge OPC UA to MQTT

 ![Diagram showing the data flow when bridging OPC UA to MQTT to enable communication between non-OPC UA compatible systems and devices](./images/factory-floor-mqtt-opcua.png){data-zoomable}
 _Diagram showing the data flow when bridging OPC UA to MQTT to enable communication between non-OPC UA compatible systems and devices._

-In modern industrial settings, integrating systems that use different communication protocols can be challenging.
-For instance, a CNC machine on a factory floor might communicate using OPC UA, a popular industrial protocol.
-However, many other systems, including real-time monitoring dashboards and IoT applications, might not support OPC UA directly.
+In modern industrial environments, integrating systems with different communication protocols can be a significant challenge.
+For example, a CNC machine on the factory floor might use OPC UA, while some cloud solutions, edge devices, and other systems, such as custom ERP solutions and IoT applications, might rely on MQTT protocol.
 This is where bridging OPC UA to MQTT becomes highly beneficial.

 By converting OPC UA data into MQTT messages, you make the data from the CNC machine accessible to a wider range of systems that use MQTT, which is a more universally supported messaging protocol.
 This bridging solution simplifies the integration process, allowing diverse systems to communicate effectively without needing direct OPC UA support.

-**Node-RED** is particularly well-suited for this task.
-It acts as an intermediary that supports both OPC UA and MQTT, enabling seamless data transformation and routing between different systems.
-Node-RED's flexibility and broad protocol support make it an ideal tool for integrating various hardware and software components in industrial settings.
-For a deeper look at how Node-RED can enhance industrial operations, check out [Building on FlowFuse: Remote Device Monitoring](/blog/2024/07/building-on-flowfuse-devices/).
+**Node-RED** is perfect for this job.
+It can connect both OPC UA and MQTT, making it easy to transform and route data between different systems.
+Its flexibility and support for many protocols make it great for integrating various industrial hardware and software.
+For more on how Node-RED can improve industrial operations, check out [Building on FlowFuse: Remote Device Monitoring](/blog/2024/07/building-on-flowfuse-devices/).

 ## Bridging OPC UA Data to MQTT with Node-RED